nikitavoloboev/data/iOS/iOS.md

 - [Giving location, camera, photo permissions to apps matters](https://krausefx.com/blog/ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running)
 - To unlock watch with iOS: Watch.app > Passcode > Unlock with iPhone.
 - [You can change what the double tap does on each AirPod in Bluetooth settings.](https://www.reddit.com/r/apple/comments/8bjy9v/just_got_a_set_of_airpods/dx7mocd/?context=1)
-- If you want to find text on a page in Safari, you can click the url bar, type the word that you want, and select the last option “On this page”.
+- If you want to find text on a page in Safari, you can click the URL bar, type the word that you want, and select the last option “On this page”.

 ## Links
 - [iOS Security paper](https://www.apple.com/business/docs/iOS_Security_Guide.pdf)